alpocnito/OptimizationChallenge/README.md

 As you can see, ListPush and HashTablePush reduced their time.
 Comparing with old version of the program So we get
 ### 12% optimization for all code
 Thank you for reading.
-Is some mistakes occurs, please, let me know
+If some mistakes occurs, please, let me know